Goshido/android-vulkan/docs/gizmo-rendering.md

 - $\overrightarrow{F}$ is the unit vector representing the current ray cast from the mouse's screen position into the 3D scene (📨provided)
 - $f$ is the scalar distance along tangent line, measured from the tangent line touch point to the current 3D point of mouse interaction (🧮will be computed)

-The first step of to find intersection point of mouse initial ray $G$ with ring plane.
+The first step is to find intersection point $G$ of mouse initial ray with ring plane.
 We gonna use the idea from the [_line–plane intersection paper_](https://en.wikipedia.org/wiki/Line%E2%80%93plane_intersection#Algebraic_form).

 $$
     G=V+\dfrac{\left(O-V\right)\cdot\overrightarrow{A}}{\overrightarrow{A}\cdot\overrightarrow{S}}\overrightarrow{S}